-Starting with the Q1-Q16 search, a new diagnostic test is performed called the Weak Secondary Test.
+A diagnostic test called the Weak Secondary Test was introduced starting with the Q1-Q16 activity.
 First, the primary transit signal is removed, and the whitening filter is re-applied to the light curve.
-The Transiting Planet Search (TPS) algorithm is then run on the resulting data with the same duration as the primary TCE.
+The Transiting Planet Search (TPS) algorithm is then run on the resulting data with the same search duration as the primary TCE.
 Finally, the resulting single event detection time-series is folded at the same period as the primary TCE.
 This produces, among many other useful quantities, the value and phase of the Multiple Event Statistic (MES) for the strongest transit-like signal at the TCE's period, aside from the primary TCE itself.